Plum fruit moth

 Appearance

-The moths of the plumose moth are about 8 mm long and have a wingspan of 11-15 mm.
-The forewings are dull purple to gray in color, with a dark comma-shaped pattern on the wing tips, while the hindwings are almost uniformly gray-brown.
-Plum moths can be confused with moths of other moth species (e.g., the peach moth, Grapholita molesta).
-Accurate identification can only be made in the laboratory using microscopic specimens or molecular genetics.
+The adult plum fruit moths are about 8 mm long and have a wingspan of 11–15 mm.
+The forewings are dull violet to grey in colour, with a dark comma-shaped mark at the wing tips, whilst the hindwings are almost uniformly grey-brown.
+Plum fruit moth butterflies can be confused with butterflies of other moth species (e.g. the peach fruit moth, Aspila molesta).
+Accurate identification can only be carried out in the laboratory using microscopic specimens or molecular genetic analysis.

-The eggs of the plum moth are flat oval (watch-glass shaped) with a diameter of about 0.7 mm and initially translucent.
-During embryonic development, the eggs initially turn milky, with an orange-reddish ring.
-Finally, the black-headed stage develops.
+The eggs of the plum fruit moth are flat-oval (hourglass-shaped) with a diameter of approx. 0.7 mm and are initially translucent.
+During embryonic development, the eggs first turn milky white, with an orange-reddish ring.
+Finally, the black-headed stage emerges.

-The caterpillars hatching from this stage are initially whitish and subsequently turn reddish with a dark colored head.
-The caterpillars grow to about 10-12 mm long, are sparsely hairy and have 16 legs.
-The plumose moth has five caterpillar stages.
+The caterpillars hatching from these are initially whitish and subsequently turn reddish with a dark-coloured head.
+The caterpillars grow to about 10–12 mm in length, are sparsely hairy and have 16 legs.
+The plum fruit moth has five caterpillar stages.

-The pupal stage is 6-7 mm long and light brown in color, spun into a cocoon.
+The pupal stage is 6–7 mm long, light brown in colour and spun into a cocoon.

 Biology